Stefouch/sebedius-yearzero-discord-bot/PRIVACY_POLICY.md

 **We collect a few information only for bot errors handling.**

-Typing a command will mark the following informations in the our log:
+Typing a command will mark the following informations in our log:

 - Command typed
 - Name of the user and their Discord ID